Software Engineer Job Description

 |Job Growth (2016-2026)*||24% for all types of software developers|

 Source: *U.S. Bureau of Labor Statistics

 When determining how to become a software engineer, it may be helpful to know that most employers require software engineers to have at least a bachelor's degree in software, math, or science, as well as broad experience with computer systems and applications.
 Larger companies, or organizations with unique or proprietary development platforms typically provide training for new employees.

 Strong analytical skills and the ability to pay careful attention to detail are keys to success in software engineering.
 Also useful is the capacity to work well in groups and a willingness to understand the various roles played by fellow team members.
 Knowledge about the subject area in which they are working, or the intended audience, is valuable.

 Employment and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that jobs for software developers will grow by 17% from 2014 to 2024, making software engineering one of the faster growing sectors in the job market.
-As of May 2015, developers of systems software earn a median annual income of $105,570, while applications software developers earned a median of $98,260 per year.
+The U.S. Bureau of Labor Statistics (BLS) projects that jobs for software developers will grow by 24% from 2016 to 2026, making software engineering one of the fastest-growing sectors in the job market.
+As of May 2018, developers of systems software earn a median annual income of $110,000, while applications software developers earned a median of $103,620 per year.